Pinggy-io/pinggy_website/content/blog/what_is_dns_probe_finished_nxdomain_and_how_to_fix_It.md

 #### 1. Verify Your DNS Records

 One fastest way to ensure your domain resolves correctly is to ensure your DNS records are correct.
+In order for the browser to open the page successfully, the domain has to resolve to an IP address, that is, either an `A` record for IPv4, or an `AAAA` record for IPv6.

 - **Use DNS Verification Tools**:
   - {{< link href="https://toolbox.googleapps.com/apps/dig/" >}}Google Dig Tool{{< /link >}}: Provides detailed DNS record information.